Learn how to know if you have Candida overgrowth, and get the latest recommendations about diet and natural treatment for yeast overgrowth!

 Medical Treatment to Help Stop Candida Overgrowth

 Both prescription medications and natural antimicrobials and antifungals can be used to treat Candida.

 - Prescription Medications

 There are several antifungal medications available.
-While successful in treating Candida overgrowth infections, one study has shown resistance of Candida albicans to antifungal medication.
+While successful in treating Candida overgrowth infections, one study has shown resistance of Candida albicans to antifungal medication, and this is a growing concern among practitioners as use of these medications becomes more widespread.
 (9)